gammasim/simtools/docs/source/guidelines.rst

         # application code follows
         ...

-Application handling should be done using the ``Configurator`` class, which allows to set configurations from command line, configuration file, or environmental variables.
+Application handling should be done using the :ref:`Configurator <configurationconfigurator>` class, which allows to set configurations from command line, configuration file, or environmental variables.
+Check the :ref:`commandline_parser <configurationcommandline_parser>` module for generic command line arguments before introducing new ones in applications

 Dependencies